 Equity release on buy to let properties

-Equity release on buy to let properties gives you the option of repaying your existing mortgage whilst continuing to benefit from the rental income it provides.
-As an equity release mortgage has no monthly repayments your outgoings will reduce, leaving you to take advantage of rental properties full potential.
+Equity release on buy-to-let properties gives you the option of repaying your existing mortgage whilst continuing to benefit from the rental income it provides.
+As an equity release mortgage has no monthly repayments your outgoings will reduce, leaving you to take advantage of rental property's full potential.

-Yes, whilst the majority of lifetime mortgages are for residential properties, landlords can get equity release on a buy to let.
-There are fewer companies to choose from and their lending criteria is more stringent, however they are available.
+Yes, whilst the majority of lifetime mortgages are for residential properties, landlords can get equity release on a buy-to-let.
+There are fewer companies to choose from and their lending criteria are more stringent, however they are available.

 However, as the loan is repaid from the sale of your rental property, it will reduce the value of your estate and any inheritance you leave to family.